numfocus/gsoc/2017/proposals/michal-habera.md

 FEniCS has a C++ interface, called DOLFIN, and wrappers in SWIG for a Python interface.
 There is already an I/O module which produces XDMF output, and this would need to be extended and adapted to produce the suitable output for an enhanced XDMF specification.
-Additionally, a new C++ method would nede to be implemented to read in the XDMF from file in parallel, and distribute it correctly to restore from file after checkpointing.
+Additionally, a new C++ method would need to be implemented to read in the XDMF from file in parallel, and distribute it correctly to restore from file after checkpointing.

 From the visualisation side, a set of Python filters will need to be developed to read the